stefanrieken/pasta/README.md

 You can also define a function:

-        ({ ("x" args) (ls) } "foo" define) (42 foo)

-For now, this has to be a one-liner, as the function is never copied into main memory from the parse buffer, so it is overwritten by the very next read.
-Next, the interpreter half chokes on the perceived single top-level expression -- so yeah, here is still work to do.
+        { "x" args; ls } "foo" define; 42 foo; ls

+This demonstrates how 'x' is defined within the function only.

+It is even possible to run an anonymous variant:

+        42 { "x" args; ls }; ls

-What follows below is design, not current state.
+What follows below is design, so not necessarily current state.

 ## Simplifications
 Respective to (modern) LISP, Selfless introduces many simplifications, aiming at small-footprint execution:
-- Consecutive addressable memory stores both compiled code and data
 - All values are untyped words (i.e. integers or pointers)
-- Single, shadowable, dynamic variable list
+- Single, shadowable, dynamic variable list (= dynamic scoping)
-- Dynamic typing; no binding of lambdas
+- No lexical scoping, so no binding of environments to lambdas
-- No garbage collection; instead, direct memory access + 'compiled' code
+- No garbage collection; instead, directly access all memory
-- No macros; only compile time transformations
-- No parsing into linked lists; instead use a parse buffer
+- No macros or parsing into linked lists; instead use 1-on-1 compilation
-- Zero read-ahead parsing (but a conversion to postfix follows)
+- Zero backtracking during parsing (but a conversion to postfix follows)
 - No 'special forms'; instead, explicitly use "strings", { blocks }
 - Transform lambdas, blocks at compile time
 - Also employ lambda syntax for 'let' scoping ({[x] (+ x x)} 21)